Jagadeesh-Kalyanshetti/ubuntu-configuration/README.md

 A minimalist Ubuntu setup.

 Automates the installation of essential development tools, browsers, and system utilities.
-Includes optional configuration for a complete computer vision environment with PyTorch, TensorFlow, OpenCV, and other commonly used libraries.
+Includes optional configuration for a complete computer vision environment with PyTorch, OpenCV, and other commonly used libraries.

 ## Run Locally